The Greatest Upper Body at Home HIIT Exercises for Women Over 60

 Are HIIT Exercises and Workouts Good for Women over 60?

-HIIT-style workouts for the upper body are a great way for women over 60 to improve strength, cardio, and mental health.
+HIIT-style upper body workouts are a great way for us women over 60 to improve strength, cardio, and mental health.

 This can help to prevent us from falling, control blood pressure, and help with depression.